NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

 While researching the topics, we found out more about bluetooh and its limitations.
 Due to time limitations we focused to use BLE aka Bluetooth Low Energy for now.
 Bluetooth Classic could be possibly added to the project later on.

+We highly recommend you to use these components in a way that fits your needs.
+If you have done something cool using this project, please let us know.

 ### Technologies used